The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Bridget Riley's Around (signed), a screenprint from 2011, is estimated to be worth between £5,500 and £8,000.
-This work has shown consistent value growth, with an auction history of three sales since its entry to the market on 24th March 2020.
-Over the past five years, the hammer price has ranged from £3,000 in September 2020 to £3,175 in the same month.
-The average annual growth rate of this artwork is 9% and the edition size is limited to 120.
+The value of Bridget Riley's Around (signed) is estimated to be worth between £5,500 and £8,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 7%.
+This work has an auction history of three total sales since its entry to the market on 24th March 2020.
+In the last 12 months, the total sales volume was zero, and the hammer price over the last five years has ranged from £3,000 in September 2020 to £3,175 in September 2020.
+The average return to the seller over the past five years has been £2,624.
+The edition size of this artwork is limited to 120.

 Unlock up-to-the-minute market data on Bridget Riley's Around, login or create a free account today